rajkbess/hackathon/README.md

 * A `PersistCDMEventOnLedgerFlow` showing you how to use the Corda CDM libraries to persist CDM events to the ledger
 * A `WebApi` for interacting with the nodes to allow them to perform CDM operations

+If you run the nodes using the Node Driver (see below), all the trades described in DerivHack Use-Case One will be automatically written to the ledger.

 You are expected to extend this template as part of the Barclays DerivHack hackathon.
 You should extend this template by adding code in the following packages: